Bedrovelsen/ASN2nriched/README.md

 `./asn2nriched.sh Saskpower`

+### Known issues

+nrich has no built in rate limiting on it's functions making requests to the internetdb api so a a query that results in a large ip address list or running the tool to quickly or a combination of the two may result in empty output / json file output results that are not due to a non entry on internetdb api responses.
+Project discoveries uncover tool has built in internetdb look up ability just like nrich but has a built in 1 second request rate limit that can be adjusted as needed, using uncover instead of nrich in future is one fix.
+Manually splitting up the ip list into small chunks with a pause between each nrich run is another solution.

 ## TODO
+- change out using nrich for using uncover due to built in request limiting to prevent to many request status codes in responses on internetdb.com requests caused using nrich on large amounts of ip addresses in one run
 - add manual regex for cidr4 and ipv4 to make grepaddr optional
 - add cidr2iplist step with builtin unix binaries to make mapcidr optional
 - HACKTHEPLANET